navrajsaini/PL_Compiler_design_project/README.md

 To compile:

-   The test program: make test
+   The test program: make test.

    The main program: make plc

 The code has no compile time errors or any runtime errors.
 There are a few warnings that come up if -Wall -g is added to the Makefile, which are because the private variables are assigned after the public functions manipulate them or use them in some way.